jasondgo/VEXcodePrereq/README.md

 1. [C++ Crash Course | Arithmetic Pt2 | Video 4 by Me](https://youtu.be/8Y-RdVTyuHc)
 1. [Learn C++ With Me #5 - Arithmetic Operators by Tech With Tim](https://www.youtube.com/watch?v=CWtiqVQp8uk)
 1. [Learn Programming with C++ - Modulus Operator by Velcode](https://www.youtube.com/watch?v=oN_3fN3KMRA&list=PLkjbuaHoEQvi41bJqe4GjsDLSTaNKkvn2&index=22)

+## Problems to Complete from Section1ProblemSet

+Complete problems 1 - 12.
+If you get stuck, checkout the corresponding youtube videos over these problems.

+Problem 29 is a challenge problem.
+Follow along with the video to gain insight into problem solving methods.

 ## Additional Resources Section 1